Wet Dreams (film): Production and investments

-The company Kangjekyu film originally tried to make the film, aiming for a July release.
-The film was distributed by company A-Line, which was a distributing company co founded by Samsung venture, KTB entertainment, Egg film, and Kangjekyu film.
-On April 28, 2002, the casting of actor Lee Beom soo and actress Kim Sun-a was confirmed, with crank in starting around May and an expected filming period of two months, aiming for an August release of the movie.
-Company HumanCom funded 300 million won out of estimated budget of 1.8 billion won for the film.
+The company Kang Je-gyu Films originally tried to make the film, aiming for a July release.
+The film was distributed by company A-Line, which was a distributing company co-founded by Samsung, KTB Entertainment, Egg Film, and Kang Je-gyu Films.
+On April 28, 2002, the casting of actor Lee Beom-soo and actress Kim Sun-a was confirmed, with crank in starting around May and an expected filming period of two months, aiming for an August release.
+Company HumanCom funded ₩300 million out of estimated budget of ₩1.8 billion for the film.